jsfuentes/Code-Cheatsheet/CSS/README.md

 `100px`  - Never really use, it doesn't adapt to screen size at all

+`calc(10% - 1em)` - Use calc for simple maths

 ## Prefixes

-Browser add support for CSS features with prefixes like
+Browser add support for CSS features that are experimental with prefixes, used

-Webkit-
+Webkit- (chrome/safari)

 Max-

-## SASS

-Got importing and variables with $ and modularity